 - Identifier exhaustion

 - Democratize advanced technologies: Let cloud provider handle complex technology implementation stuff like installing and scaling.
-E.g. Machine Learning, IOT, DB Clustering, and sharding.
+E.g. Machine Learning, IoT Development, DB Clustering, and sharding.

 - Choose right regions – Be near to your customer.

 - Stop spending money on data center operations

 - After working with many startups and enterprises of various scale and size, I have my opinion to build Cloud Native applications.

 - I believe building Cloud Native applications is the need.
 Make sure application is Controllable, Resilient, Adaptive and Data Driven.
 The idea is to make the architecture future ready.